DragonMinded/bemaniutils/README.md

 Similarly, while I cannot control what you decide to do with this software, it would be very, very stupid to attempt to run this in a public arcade or convention, or to attempt to use this with games that you or another person or business are charging money for.
-If you do decide to do this anyway, do not advertise association with any of this software in any form whatsoever.
+If you decide to do this anyway, do not advertise association with any of this software in any form whatsoever.
 Attempting to use this software for commercial gain or to compete publicly with official game support goes directly against the stated goals of this software.